wso2-extensions/identity-challenge-questions/docs/config.md

 | challengeQuestionUris | Challenge Question | challengeQuestionUris|
 | challengeQuestion1 | Challenge Question1 | firstChallenge|
 | challengeQuestion2 | Challenge Question2 | secondChallenge|

+9. Login to the management console via https://localhost:9443/carbon/ and enable the challenge questions feature by following the steps described in the [Recover password via Challenge Questions]({{base_path}}/enable-password-reset-via-challenge-questions.md).

+> **Note:**
+The challenge questions feature can only be configured from the Carbon Console.
+Hence, please enable the feature by following the steps described in the [Recover password via Challenge Questions]({{base_path}}/enable-password-reset-via-challenge-questions.md).